This week we interview Jasmine DeSilva, CPCU, the Business Development Manager (Risk & Insurance Solutions) at Bermuda Business Development Agency.

 Hi Jasmine, could you tell us a little about yourself and the Bermuda Business Development Agency?

-Bermuda’s standing as one of the world’s most important insurance and reinsurance markets is something the whole island can be proud of and I feel privileged to be representing the jurisdiction in this space.
+Bermuda’s standing as one of the world’s most important insurance and reinsurance markets is something the whole island can be proud of and I, as a business development manager (risk and insurance solutions), feel privileged to be representing the jurisdiction in this space.

-The BDA is an independent, public-private partnership focused on encouraging economic development and inward direct investment.
+The Bermuda Business Development (BDA) is an independent, public-private partnership focused on encouraging economic development and inward direct investment.
 We work with all of our stakeholders to make sure Bermuda continues to take advantage of new opportunities and overcomes any challenges to doing business.
-The agency serves as a facilitator and first point of contact for those interested in setting-up, re-domiciling or expanding their business operations.
-Most recently, our efforts were recognised by Capital Finance International who awarded us “Best Direct Investment Partner North America 2020”.
+The agency serves as a facilitator and first point of contact for those interested in setting up, re-domiciling, or expanding their business operations.
+Most recently, our efforts were recognized by Capital Finance International who awarded us “Best Direct Investment Partner North America 2020”.

 What does your role encompass?